MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-edit-posted-document.md

 ---
-title: Edit Posted Sales and Purchase Documents | Microsoft Docs
+title: Edit Posted Sales and Purchase Documents
-description: Learn about the different posting functions to post purchase documents, and how you can update posted documents.
+description: This topic explains how to update information on a posted document like a  sales shipment or purchase invoice when relevant information has changed.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual